richelbilderbeek/paper_k3_ratings/docs/paper.md

 A base value of alpha of 0.05 is used, as there has not been done any previous research on this.
-A Bonferroni correction is used to take multiple tests into consideration, which results in an alpha value of (0.05 / 6 =) 0.0083 for dataset A (which has 4 K3 formations) and an alpha value of (0.05 / 3 =) 0.017 for dataset B (which has 3 K3 formations).
+A Bonferroni correction is used to take multiple tests into consideration, which results in an alpha value of (0.05 / 6 =) 0.0083 for datasets A and B (which have 4 K3 formations) and an alpha value of (0.05 / 3 =) 0.017 for datasets C and D (which has 3 K3 formations).

 If the p value if below that alpha value,